SegaraRai/fraci/README.md

 | Index Length      | Shorter indices (from larger character sets) improve storage and comparison speed |
 | Conflict Handling | Automatic regeneration with retry limits prevents performance degradation         |

-## Skipping Indices Randomly
+## Skipping Indices for Collision Avoidance

-In highly concurrent environments, you may experience index conflicts when multiple operations try to insert items at the same position simultaneously.
-Since fractional indices are generated in a deterministic sequence, concurrent operations will attempt to use the same index value.
+In concurrent environments, index conflicts occur when multiple operations try to insert items at the same position simultaneously.
+Since fractional indices are generated in a deterministic sequence, concurrent operations will attempt to use the same index value, resulting in conflicts.

-For example, the first fractional index generated between `a` and `b` is always `a5` (see the note in the [How It Works](#how-it-works) section about simplified indices).
-If multiple operations try to insert between `a` and `b` at the same time, they'll all try to use `a5`, resulting in conflicts.

-To reduce conflicts, fraci provides a built-in `skip` parameter in both `generateKeyBetween` and `generateNKeysBetween` methods.
-This parameter is implemented directly in the methods to work correctly with the `maxRetries` parameter:
+Fraci provides a built-in `skip` parameter in both `generateKeyBetween` and `generateNKeysBetween` methods to address this issue.
+This parameter allows operations to use different indices in the sequence, reducing or eliminating conflicts.

+### How Index Skipping Works

+The skipping technique works because:

+1. The fractional index generator produces a sequence of valid indices
+2. Any index in this sequence is valid for insertion at the desired position
+3. By skipping ahead in the sequence, different operations use different indices
+4. If conflicts still occur, the normal conflict resolution mechanism handles them

+There are two approaches to index skipping:

+### Deterministic Skipping with Participant IDs

+**When pre-coordination is possible**, this approach guarantees collision avoidance by assigning each participant a unique sequential identifier and deterministically skipping based on this identifier:

 ```typescript
 // Get indices for the position where we want to insert